The Best Tactical Knife Review

 Full or Partial Tang?

-In knife terms, the ‘tang’ refers to the sections of the blade that extends into the handle of the knife.
+In knife terms, the ‘tang’ refers to the blade sections extending into the knife’s handle.
 There is more than one type of knife tang, with the various types offering certain advantages or disadvantages.
-The best is arguably the Full tang, which means the tang extends down the full length of the knife.
+The best is arguably the Full tang, which means the tang extends down the entire length of the knife.

-Half tang and its variations normally extend about halfway into the hande or less.
-These are weaker than full tang are normally present on cheaper knives.
-If you can, only consider full tang knives as the extra length equates directly into a safer, stronger and more reliable knife.
+Half-tang and its variations typically extend halfway into the hand or less.
+They are weaker than full-tang and are generally present on cheaper knives.
+If you can, only consider full-tang knives, as the extra length equates directly to a safer, more robust, and more reliable knife.
 However, tangs do not apply to folding knives.

 Get a Grip

-Knife handles can be made from a variety of materials, both man-made and naturally occurring, including horn, bone, wood, rubber, and leather.
-For a tactical knife, we would always suggest opting for synthetic materials, as these will generally offer the best grip and toughness you’d expect from a tactical knife.
-Other materials may look nicer, but when it comes down to hard use they might not be up to the job.
+Knife handles can be made from various materials, both man-made and naturally occurring, including horn, bone, wood, rubber, and leather.
+We always suggest using synthetic materials for a tactical knife, as these will generally offer the best grip and toughness you’d expect.
+Other materials may look nicer, but they might not be up to the job regarding hard use.

 Types of Tactical Knives

-We can quite roughly divide knives into two categories, fixed blade, and folding knives.
+We can reasonably roughly divide knives into two categories: fixed blades and folding knives.

-Foldings knives are as the title suggests, knives that fold and can include pocket knives as well as numerous other types of folders.
-The folding knife market is heavily saturated with many manufacturers and vendors providing a myriad of options.
-The most common types are multi-bladed, double-bladed, single-blades and Swiss Army style.
+As the title suggests, folding knives are knives that fold.
+They can include pocket knives as well as numerous other types of folders.
+The folding knife market is heavily saturated, with many manufacturers and vendors providing myriad options.
+The most common types are multi-bladed, double-bladed, single-bladed, and Swiss Army style.

-These can range in size from something the size of your fingertip all the way to something that would only fit in a bag.
+These can range from the size of your fingertip to something that would only fit in a bag.
 Most folding knives are made with portability in mind, either designed to fit comfortably in a pocket or a tactical pouch.

-Fixed blade knives are as suggested by the name, fixed, unable to fold or reduce in size.
-They are generally stronger, more durable and thicker than any folder.
-You can, of course, use a folding knife to butcher a bear, but the right tool for the job is a fixed knife.
+As the name suggests, fixed-blade knives are fixed, unable to fold or reduce in size.
+They are generally stronger, more durable, and thicker than any folder.
+Of course, you can use a folding knife to butcher a bear, but a fixed knife is the right tool.

-Common examples of fixed blade knives are camping and hunting knives, survival knives, skinning knives and gut-hook knives.
-The biggest disadvantage of a fixed blade knife is portability, they are seldom convenient enough to take with you everywhere, and remember the best knife is the knife you have with you.
+Examples of fixed-blade knives are camping, hunting, survival, skinning, and gut-hook knives.
+The most significant disadvantage of a fixed-blade knife is portability; they are seldom convenient enough to take with you everywhere.
+Remember, the best knife is the knife you have.

 Ergonomics

 Along with build quality, ergonomics is one of the features of a knife that needs to be well thought out and seamlessly implemented.
-You need a knife which feels comfortable in the hand even when put under stress or during a long session of use.
-The knife should feel natural in the hand and no sharp edges or pinching should be felt when the knife is in yes.
+It would be best to have a knife that feels comfortable in the hand even when put under stress or during a prolonged use session.
+The knife should feel natural in the hand, and no sharp edges or pinching should be felt when the knife is in use.

-You ought to feel confident in its use, with no concerns or worries about losing your grip.
-Experienced designers and manufacturers will ensure a knife meets and exceed these criteria.
-When you receive your knife, make sure it fits snuggly in your hand and it’s not too small or too large, if it feels uncomfortable and just doesn’t feel right, return it and choose another model.
+You should feel confident in its use without worrying about losing your grip.
+Experienced designers and manufacturers will ensure a knife meets and exceeds these criteria.
+When you receive your knife, ensure it fits snuggly in your hand and is not too small or too large.
+If it feels uncomfortable or wrong, return it and choose another model.

 Size

 A big knife does not necessarily mean it’s a better knife.
-A knife choice should be driven by the purpose you intend to use it for, remember the best knife is the one you have with you when you need it.
-A machete might be a great choice if you need to hack your way through a Bolivian jungle, but it’s going to useless if you don’t have it with you due to its size.
+A knife choice should be driven by the purpose for which you intend to use it.
+Remember, the best knife is the one you have when you need it.
+A machete might be a great choice if you need to hack through a Bolivian jungle, but it will be useless if you don’t have it with you due to its size.

 Materials

-On a tactical knife, there are two areas of interest when it comes to materials used, these are the blade and the handle, blades can be made from a massive selection of steels, and it’s incredibly difficult to say one particular type is the best.
-Each type generally offers various advantages and disadvantages, so it becomes a task of picking the steel that best suits your needs.
-Steel is largely made up of two main components, iron, and carbon, in addition, other elements can be added to change the properties of the resulting steel.
+There are two areas of interest in a tactical knife regarding materials used: the blade and the handle.
+Blades can be made from a massive selection of steels, and it’s tough to say one type is the best.
+Each type generally offers various advantages and disadvantages, so picking the steel that best suits your needs becomes a task.
+Steel is primarily made up of two main components, iron and carbon; other elements can be added to change the properties of the resulting steel.

-Most blade steels contain additional elements such as phosphorus, silicon, manganese or sulfur, this creates an alloy that might make the resulting blade harder, more resistant to corrosion or better at taking an edge.
-Any decent manufacturer will use quality proven alloys in the construction of the blade, just be wary of knife offerings from China or Pakistan, they might not be made to the standards we expect in the west.
+Most blade steels contain other elements such as phosphorus, silicon, manganese, and sulfur.
+This creates an alloy that might make the resulting blade harder, more corrosion-resistant, or better at taking an edge.
+Any decent manufacturer will use quality, proven alloys in the construction of the blade.
+Just be wary of knife offerings from China or Pakistan; they might not be made to the standards we expect in the West.

 Blade Materials